 Scheduling Me Time

 In my house, if it’s not on the calendar, it doesn’t exist.
 For me, “me time” means anything from curling up with a good book to taking a hot bath to exercising.
-This year, when things like signing up for and attending in-person exercise classes got put on hold, my exercise routine took a major hit.
-That whole I’ll work out over lunch thing just didn’t happen if it wasn’t on my calendar.
+The whole I’ll work out over lunch thing just didn’t happen if it wasn’t on my calendar.
 One too many times this year, my I’ll take a hot bath after the kids go to bed plan was replaced by all of the things I “should” be doing instead.
 My very favorite, let’s step into another world with a good book, also went to the bottom of the priority list.
-In 2022, I’ll be scheduling this time on my calendar and treating it with equal importance as any of my other commitments.
+In 2023, I’ll be scheduling this time on my calendar and treating it with equal importance as any of my other commitments.

 Setting Screen Time Limits (for Myself)